-The City of Rehoboth Beach is required, under the terms of a consent order from the Dept. of Natural Resources, to eliminate the discharge of treated effluent from the Rehoboth Beach Wastewater Treatment Plant into the Lewes-Rehoboth Canal.
-The city, after detailed studies and the evaluation of all options, is proposing an ocean outfall in order to comply with that order.
+The City of Rehoboth Beach was required, under the terms of a consent order from the Dept. of Natural Resources, to eliminate the discharge of treated effluent from the Rehoboth Beach Wastewater Treatment Plant into the Lewes-Rehoboth Canal.
+The city, after detailed studies and the evaluation of all options, constructed an ocean outfall to comply with that order.

 Announcement of Rehoboth Beach issuance of outfall permitting

 On May 25, 2017, Delaware Department of Natural Resources and Environmental Control (DNREC) Secretary Shawn M. Garvin approved and signed the Secretary’s Order for the Rehoboth Beach ocean outfall which includes all required DNREC permits to move forward with construction.
 The U.S. Army Corps of Engineers will be issuing a permit along with a Sediment and Stormwater Permit from the Sussex Conservation District, and DelDOT permits for work on state road right-of-ways.